Logging AFib Episodes

 Export for Your Doctor

-Generate a doctor report from Settings to share with your healthcare provider.
-Includes summary statistics and a detailed episode log.
+Generate a doctor report from the Stats tab using the share button to create a PDF report to share with your healthcare provider.
+Includes summary statistics and an optional detailed episode log.

 Logging Consistency